Relocating from Canada Updated June 2026

 Three ways Canadian nationals establish themselves in Serbia

-Most clients from Canada use one of these three pathways.
+Most Canadian clients use one of these three pathways.
 The right one depends on your goals, timeline, and whether you have Serbian ancestry.

-Register a Serbian DOO in 5-7 days - €1 minimum capital.
-The company registeration immediately qualifies you for a temporary residence permit.
-Most common for remote workers, entrepreneurs, and self-employed Canadian nationals.
+Register a Serbian DOO in about 5 days with €1 minimum capital.
+The company immediately qualifies you for a temporary residence permit — the most common route for remote workers, entrepreneurs, and the self-employed.

-Canadian citizens can freely purchase Serbian property.
-Ownership is a recognised basis for a temporary residence permit.
-Combines investment and residency into a single coordinated process.
+Canadian citizens can purchase Serbian property, and ownership is a recognised basis for a temporary residence permit — combining investment and residency into a single coordinated process.

 What to avoid

-Common mistakes Canadian nationals make when relocating to Serbia
+Common mistakes Canadian nationals make relocating to Serbia

-These are the errors we see most frequently from clients arriving from Canada.
+These are the errors we see most often from Canadian clients.
 Each one is avoidable with proper preparation.

-• Not establishing formal Canadian tax non-residency before relying on Serbia's lower tax rate — provincial tax can follow you if ties aren't properly severed
+Not establishing formal Canadian tax non-residency before relying on Serbia's lower rate — provincial tax can follow you if ties aren't properly severed.

-• Assuming citizenship by descent is automatic — it requires archive research and a formal application process
+Assuming citizenship by descent is automatic — it requires archive research and a formal application process, not just a Serbian surname.

-• Not accounting for the 90-day rolling window — missing the calculation leads to overstay violations
+Not accounting for the 90-day rolling window — miscounting it leads to overstay violations that complicate future applications.

-• Not registering with the nearest Serbian consulate in Canada before moving — useful for document authentication
+Not registering with the nearest Serbian consulate in Canada before moving — it's useful for document authentication and lineage paperwork.

 Questions